Sign-Problem-Free Nuclear Quantum Monte Carlo Simulation

-Complete numerical results (Table~\ref{tab:gse}) compare \texttt{LAT-OPT1} with mean-field calculations, listing Coulomb contributions separately.
+Complete numerical results (Tab.~\ref{tab:gse}) compare \texttt{LAT-OPT1} with mean-field calculations, listing Coulomb contributions separately.
 We also present the original data as separate figures for each nuclei.
-We show the results without the Coulomb energy, which can be restored by looking up Table~\ref{tab:gse}.
+We show the results without the Coulomb energy, which can be restored by looking up Tab.~\ref{tab:gse}.